 Working at home can either be the solution to all your work-life balance woes -- or the beginning of the end of your productivity.
 Here's how to put the "work" back in the WAH.

 Time was, you had to be a graphic designer, a consultant or a freelance copywriter if you wanted to ditch your cubicle and make money in your pajamas.
-But jobs using your computer …
+But jobs using your computer from home have brought virtual jobs at …